Calvin Klein's Fall Campaign Features These Celebrities' Adorable Love Confessions

-Calvin Klein revealed the celebrities in its Autumn campaign over Snapchat on Tuesday night.
+Calvin Klein revealed the celebrities in its fall campaign over Snapchat Tuesday night.
 The impressive group includes Kate Moss, Margot Robbie, Frank Ocean, and Grace Coddington.

 And rather than being all about fashion, the campaign is about a topic we all can relate to: love.
 The rollout includes videos of each model discussing romance, according to Fashionista.